CycleLogistics project gets attention by the international media. Read here an article by CNN on the benefits of using bikes to transfer goods!

-Employees of the European Cyclists’ Federation, the CycleLogistics consortium, La Maison du Velo, board members of the European Union Cyclists’ Group, as well as the immediate family members and/or persons living in the same household of each, are not eligible.
+Employees of the European Cyclists’ Federation, the CycleLogistics consortium, ECF member organisations, our sponsors Maison du Velo & Ecopostale as well as their immediate family members and/or persons living in the same household of each, are not eligible.

 The prizes to be awarded are:

 1st, 2nd, & 3rd prize ANDERSEN ROYAL SHOPPER with bag Sinus, Giga or Lola, with kit extension and Big Easy attachment.